Built by Metorial, the integration platform for agentic AI.

 • Manage GitHub repositories

-• Track issues and PRs
+• Track issues and pull requests

-• Search code repositories
+• Search and navigate code

 GitHub MCP Server